nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Steps 1a1-1a2 are repeated until the command entered is correct.

-Use case resumes from step 2.
+Use case resumes from Step 2.

 * 1b.
 The list is empty.